kalyaninagaraj/air-quality-skill/README.md

 Reports real-time pollutant levels in your city

 ## About
-Get real-time air quality data for more than 1000 cities from the world air quality index  project. by default, mycroft reports real-time pm 2.5 concentration levels from a monitoring station closest to you.
+Get real-time air quality data for more than 1000 cities from the [World Air Quality Index](https://aqicn.org/) project.

+By default, Mycroft reports **real-time** (hourly average) PM 2.5 concentration levels at a monitoring station in your city.

-you can also ask mycroft for pm 10, o3 (ozone), no2 (nitrogen dioxide), and so2 (sulphur dioxide) levels at your location or in other cities.
+You can also ask Mycroft for PM 10, O<sub>3</sub> (ozone), NO<sub>2</sub> (nitrogen dioxide), and SO<sub>2</sub> (sulphur dioxide) levels at your location or in other cities.

-all pollutant levels are reported for the previous hour and are measured in micrograms per cubic meter.
+Mycroft will also report the time of the reading.
+All pollutant levels are measured in micrograms per cubic meter.

 ## Examples
+* "What is the air quality?"
-* "How is the air quality"
+* "How polluted is the air in Singapore?"
-* "What is the sulphur dioxide level in hong kong"
+* "What is the sulphur dioxide level in Hong Kong?"
-* "How's the air quality in manila"
+* "How's the air quality in Dublin?"
-* "What's the p m 2.5 level in new delhi"
+* "What's the P M 2.5 level in New Delhi?"

 ## Credits
-kalyaninagaraj
+Kalyani Nagaraj

 ## Category
 **Daily**